VanCannon/RAG_local/README.md

 `sudo apt update`
 `sudo apt python3 python3-pip`

-2. Create a project folder and clone the repository `git config --global init.defaultBranch main`
+2. Create a project folder and clone the repository
+`git config --global init.defaultBranch main`
-# only if you want the initial branch of all future local repositories to be called "main" which lines up with Github and makes things easier.
+ (Only if you want the initial branch of all future local repositories to be called "main" which lines up with Github and makes things easier.
 Otherwise it defaults to "Master".
-Only need to do this the first time.
+Only need to do this the first time.)
 ```
 git clone https://github.com/surjithctly/astroship.git myProjectName
 # or